 Please download and fill in the registration form below and send to firstname.lastname@example.org.

-Rental cost is £58 for a week – includes courier and P&P to and from your address.Rent your stations exhibition set
+Rental cost is £58.00 for a week – includes cost of posting the package to and from your address.Rent your stations exhibition set